carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

 nginx.bitnami.vmware.com.1.0.0   nginx.bitnami.vmware.com   1.0.0     1m29s
 ```

-As we can see, our published nginx helm package is available for us to install.
+As we can see, our published Nginx helm package is available for us to install.

-**3. Create Service Account**: To install the above package, we need to create `default-ns-sa` service account that give PackageInstall CR privileges to create resources in the default namespace.
+**3. Create Service Account**: To install the above package, we need to create `default-ns-sa` service account that gives PackageInstall CR privileges to create resources in the default namespace.

 ```bash
 $ kapp deploy -a default-ns-rbac -f https://raw.githubusercontent.com/vmware-tanzu/carvel-kapp-controller/develop/examples/rbac/default-ns.yml -y